- New Windows 'MiniPlasma' Zero-Day Exploit Gives SYSTEM Access, PoC Released18 May 2026, 10:00 pm

 Summary

-The following versions of Siemens SICAM 8 Products are affected:
+The following versions of Siemens Ruggedcom Rox are affected:

 View CSAF